 MicroFridges are delivered right to your room.
 If your MicroFridge breaks, a replacement is sent out immediately and the broken unit is returned to the company.
-If you are interested in participating in the MicroFridge program, ordering and additonal information is available at www.universityelectronics.net.
+If you are interested in participating in the MicroFridge program ordering and additional information are available at www.universitylogistics.net.

-A Resident Advisor (RA) is a student and community leader who is responsible for creating and supporting a community amongst a floor of residential students.
-They work with a team of other RAs to assist the Office of Residential Education and Housing to efficiently manage the residence halls.
+An RA is a student and community leader who is responsible for creating and supporting a community among a floor of residential students.
+They work with a team of other RAs to assist the Office of Housing and Residential/Commuter Life to efficiently manage the residence halls.

-One way RAs help the Office accomplish this is through the on-call process.
-The on-duty RA is the point person for any needs or concerns their residential students might have once the Office of Residential Education is closed.
+One way RAs help accomplish this is through the on-call process.
+The on-duty RA is the point person for any needs or concerns their residential students might have once the Office of Housing and Residential/Commuter Life is closed.
 This includes everything from signing in guests, addressing residents who may be disrupting others who are trying to sleep or study, or working with the professional staff to handle emergency situations.

 The purpose of the duty system is to ensure that residents always have someone they can go to if they need help.
 The RA lives in the same community in which they work, which makes the RA a perfect person to advocate for the needs and desires of their community.
 Think of an RA as your older brother or sister at UNE.
 They are someone you go to for advice, someone who celebrates your triumphs and sticks up for you when you feel helpless, someone who plans fun and educational events, and ultimately someone who motivates you when you fall off the right track.
 When you're not quite sure where to go or what to do, it is a pretty safe bet that your RA can point you in the right direction.

 The first step is to go to your RA about the problem.
-Within the first few days here at UNE, you will be given a Roommate Agreement Form in which you will sit down with your roommate(s) and set certain boundaries and rules for the room such as a guest policy, your standard of cleanliness and personal space.
-When a roommate conflict does occur, the first step is to go to your RA about the problem.
+Within the first few days at UNE, you will be given a Roommate Agreement in which you will sit down with your roommate(s) and set certain boundaries and rules for the room such as a guest policy, your standard of cleanliness, and personal space.

 The RA will refer back to this agreement form and will use your previously set rules to come to a resolution.
-If this does not alleviate the problem, a mediation is required between you and your roommate(s) which can be facilitated by your RA and/or Area Coordinator.
-If the situation does not improve after the mediation process, you must go to the Residential Education and Housing Office (located in East Hall) to complete a Room Change Request Form.
+If this does not alleviate the problem, mediation is required between you and your roommate(s) which can be facilitated by your RA and/or Area Coordinator.
+If the situation does not improve after the mediation process, you may complete a Room Change Request.

-After requesting a room change, you must meet with your Area Coordinator in order for the request to be considered by the Assistant Director.
+After requesting a room change, you must meet with your Area Coordinator in order for the request.
 It is important to understand that without completing these steps, you cannot move out of your room.
 Changing rooms without the approval of the Housing Office will result in additional problems, so it is very important to follow procedure.

 Getting a landline in your room is easy!
 Each room has its own extension so all you need to do is bring a traditional phone from home and ask your RA to contact facilities to get your landline activated; you will be up and running in a day or so.
 Cell phone service is excellent across campus and the residence halls are no different.

-Students who do not wish to stay on campus during breaks will be instructed by their RA about what they need to do before leaving for each break.
+RA staff will instruct students on what they need to do before leaving for each break.
 Students do not need to remove any of their items during breaks except for summer break when they need to take everything home.
-Unfortunately, UNE does not have storage space for student belongings.
+UNE does not have storage space for student belongings over the summer break.